jamiewilbraham/azure-docs/articles/cognitive-services/Translator/translator-info-overview.md

 The Translator Text API is easy to integrate in your applications, websites, tools, and solutions.
 It allows you to add multi-language user experiences in [more than 60 languages](languages.md), and can be used on any hardware platform with any operating system for text-to-text language translation.

-The Translator Text API is part of the Azure [Cognitive Services API](https://docs.microsoft.com/azure/#pivot=products&panel=ai) collection of machine learning and AI algorithms in the cloud, and is readily consumable in your development projects.
+The Translator Text API is part of the Azure [Cognitive Research Technologies API](https://docs.microsoft.com/azure/#pivot=products&panel=ai) collection of machine learning and AI algorithms in the cloud, and is readily consumable in your development projects.

 ## About Microsoft Translator